0xb007ab1e/arcade-board-tracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Project Tracking

+We use GitHub Projects and Issues to track the development of this application.
+Our workflow is organized as follows:

+- **Epics**: High-level features or themes that contain multiple user stories
+- **User Stories**: Specific features described from a user's perspective
+- **Tasks**: Individual work items needed to complete a user story

+### Current Development Focus

+- **Board Management**: Implementing models and CRUD operations for arcade boards
+- **Testing Infrastructure**: Improving test reliability and coverage
+- **Security Enhancements**: Ensuring secure deployment and credential management

+To view our current project board and issue list, visit the [Projects](https://github.com/0xb007ab1e/arcade-board-tracker/projects) and [Issues](https://github.com/0xb007ab1e/arcade-board-tracker/issues) tabs in our repository.

 ## Acknowledgments

 - All contributors and maintainers